 After you’ve rinsed the mussels with fresh water 3 or 4 times let them drain.

-In a large frying pan, skillet, or pot add olive oil, chopped garlic and red pepper flakes.
+For my mussels recipe, start with a large frying pan, skillet, or pot.
+Add olive oil, chopped garlic and red pepper flakes.
 As the garlic begins to cook, add the mussels and fresh chopped basil.
 If you’d like to add any white wine this would be the time to add it.

 Cover the pot and let the mussels cook until they’re all opened.
 Give them a couple more minutes than you think, to make sure they are fully cooked.